Joe7M/SmallBasicPIGPIO/docs/example_ssd1306.md

 ## Wiring

 For running this example, you need a SSD1306 compatible OLED display.
 OLEDs with 128x64 or 128x32 pixels are supported.
 SmallBASICPiGPIO is using the I2C-protocol for communication.
 The Raspberry Pi support this protocol in hardware, but by default the protocol is disabled.
 Therefore you have to setup I2C as described [here](./setupi2c.html).
-In the next step please wire the sensor as shown in the following image.
+In the next step please wire the display as shown in the following image.

 ![Wiring ssd1306](./images/ssd1306_wiring.png)